fouric/lightning-cd/README.md

 [![asciicast](https://asciinema.org/a/29041.png)](https://asciinema.org/a/29041)

-Lightning is a file browser and text editor launcher designed to allow you to find and edit files as fast as physically possible.
-It acts as a complement to autojump; if autojump is the O(1) scroll of town teleport in constant time, then Lightning is the O(n) blink in linear time.
+Lightning is a tool designed to allow you to find and open files as fast as physically possible.
+It acts as a complement to autojump (https://github.com/wting/autojump); while autojump allows you to go from anywhere to your most accessed directories with just a few keystrokes, Lightning allows you to fly around your filesystem with reckless abandon, flitting through directories and opening files with ease.

 Dependencies
 -----------